MDSADABWASIM/appthing-doc/docs/crashlytics.md

 ## Next step

+Congratulations 🎉🎉🎉

-Congratulations🎉 You've successfully completed all the steps to setup your app.
+You've successfully completed all the steps to setup your app.

 Now you can start building your app and deploy it carefree.